YanPedro00/Agent-Platform/README.md

 - Docker and Docker Compose installed
 - 4GB+ available RAM
 - Internet connection for LLM API calls
+  - All tests cases were implemented with this LLM: "gpt-3.5-turbo"
 - LLM Studio for local tests
   - All local tests cases were implemented with this LLM: "meta-llama-3.1-8b-instruct"